frikinjay/villagerapi/DOCUMENTATION_26_1.md

 VillagerAPI looks for packs in two places:

 - **The `villagerpacks` folder** in your instance directory.
 A pack there can be a plain folder, a `.zip` or a `.jar`.
+- The `resourcepacks` folder in your instance directory.
+Any folder, `.zip` or `.jar` there that has a `villagerapi_config.json` at its root is loaded as a villager pack, exactly like one in `villagerpacks`.
+Ordinary resource packs in the same folder are ignored.
+The pack will also appear in the Resource Packs screen, but it doesn't need to be enabled there to work.
 - **Inside mod jars.** Any installed mod that has a `villagerapi_config.json` at the root of its jar is treated as a villager pack.
 This is how a mod like More Villagers ships its content.

 Both kinds work the same way once they are found.